mattwach/matrix_clock/README.md

-The PCB settles into a custom slot in the bottom 3d part (see the grooves in the red image above) and is held in place with no bolts required, just make sure it's in the proper position before tightening the bolts.
+The PCB settles into a custom slot in the bottom 3d part (see the grooves in the red image above) and is held in place with no bolts required, just make sure it's in the proper position before tightening the frame bolts.

 The hex matrixes on the back hold the power and led interface cables within the unit so that it will mount flush on the wall.
 A guide and slot is provided for wall hanging the unit.

 ![opened clock](images/matrix_back.jpg)